 On 27th October 2009, at the request of Cambodian PM Hun Sen, the King Norodom Sihamoni signed a Royal Decree to appoint former Thailand PM Thaksin Shinawatra as an official adviser to Prime Minister Hun Sen and the Royal Government of Cambodia.
 Concurrently, the Cambodian government repeated its refusal to extradite Thaksin if requested.

-A master of manipulation, fugitive ex-Thai PM Thaksin said that it is an honour for him that the Cambodian government appointed him as an economic adviser for the premier and the government.
+A master of manipulation, fugitive ex-Thai PM Thaksin said that it's an honor for him that the Cambodian government appointed him as an economic adviser for the premier and the government.

 The ties between Cambodia and Thailand have been soured since June 2008 amid a border conflict over the land surrounding the 11th century Preah Vihear temple.
 But relations have cooled further since Hun Sen made his initial invitation to Thaksin last month.

-In return, the same Thursday evening, Cambodian government announced to temporarily recall its Ambassador to Thailand.
-It stated: "Allowing Thaksin to stay in Cambodia is virtuous behaviour ... good friends need to help each other in difficult circumstances."
+In return, the Cambodian government announced to temporarily recall its Ambassador to Thailand.
+It stated: "Allowing Thaksin to stay in Cambodia is virtuous behavior... good friends need to help each other in difficult circumstances."